richburroughs/what-oncall-does-to-us/slides.md

 # Findings

-> "Our results suggest that it is employees' experience of being on-call, especially the experience of stress due to the unpredictability, _rather than the amount of exposure_, that is related to fatigue, WHI, and perceived on-call performance difficulties."
+> "Our results suggest that it is employees' experience of being on-call, especially the experience of stress _due to the unpredictability, rather than the amount of exposure_, that is related to fatigue, WHI, and perceived on-call performance difficulties."

 ## WHI = work-home interference

 ^ WHI stands for Work-home interference
-^ It's what it sounds like, a negative interaction between those things ^ They found the issue is not the amount of exposure, or in our case, incidents
+^ It's what it sounds like, a negative interaction between those two domains ^ They found the issue is unpredictability, not the amount of exposure, or in our case, incidents

 ---